GutuGaluppo/emailjs/README.md

     }

-## Create the file .env in the root of your project
+## Create the .env file in the root of your project
-Paste the snippet in it
+Paste the snippet into it

 `.env`